liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 > [!NOTE]
 >
 > - Each web application must be configured for AMSI independently, and the specified endpoints list applies only to that web application.
-> - If AMSI has been disabled for a web application, it will remain disabled after upgrading to a build with the new Body Scan feature.
+> - If AMSI has been disabled for a web application, it will remain disabled after upgrading to a build with the new body scan feature.
 > - Body scanning can't be enabled without also enabling header scanning.
-> - The default configuration for Body Scan is the Balanced Mode.
-After upgrading, any web application that had AMSI enabled will also have Body Scanning enabled in the Balanced Mode.
+> - The default configuration for body ccan is the Balanced Mode.
+After upgrading, any web application that had AMSI enabled will also have body scanning enabled in the Balanced Mode.

 ### Activate/Deactivate AMSI using PowerShell